Armored Core VI: Fires of Rubicon: Synopsis

 In the distant future on the frontier planet Rubicon 3, a substance dubbed Coral is discovered.
 Hailed as the key to human advancement, the Coral instead triggered the "Fires of Ibis", an explosion which burned the whole star system and contaminated the planet.
 While originally thought lost, Coral is rediscovered on Rubicon 3 fifty years later, along with survivors of the Fires of Ibis.
 Ostensibly to acquire Coral for profit, the enigmatic Handler Walter acquires mercenary C4-621−a survivor of Coral-based cybernetic augmentation−to infiltrate Rubicon 3 on the promise of reversing the debilitating procedure and giving them a new life.
 The planet is now a battleground between the Planetary Closure Administration (PCA) which is isolating the contaminated planet; multiple megacorporations seeking to exploit the Coral including Balam Industries and Arquebus Corp; and the planet's human survivors who have formed the Rubicon Liberation Front (RLF).
-To operate on Rubicon 3, C4-621 uses the ID of a missing mercenary dubbed "Raven", and is given this title by multiple characters.
+To operate on Rubicon 3, C4-621 assumes the identity of the presumably deceased mercenary "Raven", and is given this title by multiple characters, alongside numerous other nicknames.

 Under Walter's command, C4-621 takes on missions for Balam and Arquebus while locating Coral.
-During missions they earn the envy of Iguazu, a member of Balam's Red Guns mercenary group and another Coral-based augmented mercenary; partner on some missions with V.IV Rusty, a member of Arquebus's Vesper squad and sleeper agent for the RLF; and gain aid from "Cinder" Carla, leader of an independent faction and old associate of Walter.
+During missions they earn the envy of G5 Iguazu, a member of Balam's Redguns mercenary group and another Coral-based augmented mercenary; partner on some missions with V.IV Rusty, a member of Arquebus's Vespers squad and undercover operative for the RLF; and gain aid from "Cinder" Carla, leader of an independent faction and old associate of Walter.
 Upon discovering a "Watchpoint" station rich in Coral, C4-621 comes into contact with Ayre, a non-corporeal sentience born from the Coral who aids them in missions.
 C4-621 ultimately allies with all the factions to take down a rampaging Coral-powered "C-Weapon", and discovers remnants of the Rubicon Research Institute, which settled Rubicon 3 and discovered Coral.
 In New Game Plus, C4-621 can alternately take on missions with the RLF, earning their trust and allegiance.

-It is gradually revealed that the Coral is sentient, and that its uncontrolled expansion towards a "Coral Release" caused the Institute to trigger the Fires of Ibis.
-Walter and Carla are survivors of the Fires, and are determined to prevent Coral's re-emergence by any means.
+It is gradually revealed that the Coral is sentient, self-replicating and highly flammable.
+Its uncontrolled expansion caused the Institute to trigger the Fires of Ibis deliberately before it could irreversibly contaminate space.
+Walter and Carla are survivors of the Fires with ties to the Institute, and are determined to prevent Coral's re-emergence by any means.
 Reaching the Institute's ruined capital under another Watchpoint, C4-621 takes down a second C-Weapon defending a Coral concentration, but is then captured along with Walter by Arquebus, who send them both to be "re-educated".
 With Ayre and Carla's help, C4-621 escapes, learning that Arquebus has siphoned all of the Coral into a vast structure.
 C4-621 is then faced with a choice; side with Carla and use the Institute's colony ship Xylem to destroy the Coral in a suicide run, or with Ayre to preserve the Coral and give Rubicon 3 independence.